qdrant/landing_page/qdrant-landing/content/articles/immutable.md

 ### Mutability

-One of the most challenging requirements is ability to change the data structure after it was created.
+One of the most challenging requirements is the ability to change the data structure after it was created.
 Especially, if the update operation is supposed to be fast.

-Consider a simple example: we need want to have an ability to iterate over items in sorted order.
+Consider a simple example: we need to have an ability to iterate over items in sorted order.
 Without a mutability requirement, we can use a simple array and sort it once.
 This is very close to our ideal scenario.
 We can even put the structure on disk - this is trivial for an array.